am0032/Real-Time-ML-Classification-of-Time-Series/README.md

 pip install pyserial matplotlib scikit-learn numpy scipy pyrqa joblib kneed pandas python-igraph

 ```
+4) Install Arduino IDE from : https://www.arduino.cc/en/software
+5) Open Arduino software and load the Arduino file downloaded and then select the COM port in tools and hit upload.
-4) Once the libraries are installed double click on the downloaded python file  to run the program.
+6) Once the libraries are installed double click on the downloaded python file  to run the program.

 ## Usage